Jaykaljkub/arcane-atlas/blueprint.md

   - An "Operative Dossier Builder" that allows a user to fill out a form.
   - The form data dynamically updates a preview of an operative's ID card in real-time.
   - This is a UI mock-up, and the generated dossier is not saved.

+## Current Task: Login Modal

+- **Refactor Home.vue:** Update the `Home.vue` component to move the login form into a modal.
+- **Create Login Modal:** The login form will be displayed in a modal window.
+- **Trigger Modal:** The modal will be shown when the user clicks the "Access Secure Channel" button.
+- **Composition API:** Use Vue's Composition API to manage the modal's visibility and the form's state.

 ## Next Steps: Full-Stack Implementation Plan